myguidingstar-zz/bootstrap-docs/README.md

 lein run
 ```
 or consult guidelines from https://github.com/gcv/appengine-magic if you want to
-deploy to Google AppEngine like the live demo.
+deploy to Google AppEngine like one of the live demos.

 ## TODO